thugiang61/music-player/README.md

 - Shuffle songs.
 - Repeat only one song.

-The app is written on pure Javascript, HTML and CSS.
+The app is written by pure Javascript, HTML and CSS.

 ## Project structure
   music-player